kaleidawave/kaleidawave.github.io/src/posts/prism-one-point-five.md

 <h6 id="foot3">(3) Non reversible expressions</h6>

 Some expressions cannot be reversed.
 For example the `date` in markup is rendered as a relative string.
 From `"1 day ago"` it isn't possible to construct a `Date` instance of that value as it could be any hour, minute etc of the previous day.
 There are a possible `86400000` different `Date` objects which could have been rendered to say `"1 day ago"`.
-Information has been lot in converting it a relative string.
+Information has been lost in converting it a relative string.
 So instead a ISO string representation of that `Date` is added as a attribute on one of the elements so the hydration logic can do `return new Date(elem.getAttribute())`.

 Prism can reverse some expressions e.g. from `/i/${id}` it produces this expression `result.slice(3)`.
 See [this issue](https://github.com/kaleidawave/prism/issues/11) for further details.